dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 * Do not remove this line (it will not be displayed) {:toc}

-On 2010, [Google announced](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html){:rel='nofollow'}{:target="_blank"} that they are including website speed as one of the signals in their search ranking algorithms.
+On April 2010, [Google announced](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html){:rel='nofollow'}{:target="_blank"} that they are including website speed as one of the signals in their search ranking algorithms.
 So for a better ranking in search engines, you should make your website load faster.
 And also for e-commerce websites, speed is very crucial.
 Let us look at some of the adverse effects of slow website load time.

 **1. One second delay in loading cost for Amazon is $1.6B sales each year!**